Technology Comparisons

 • You prefer CLI workflows and config-as-code

-• You want minimal moving parts on your server
+• You want minimal deployment overhead on your server

 • You want deployment config version-controlled in your repo